lasinducharith/ballerina-rest-service/README.md

 ```

 Make sure you have no services already started in port 9090.
 Now execute **docker run** command to start the service.
-Follow the previous section 'Test the Service' to see if the service is running on container.
+Follow the previous section [Invoking the Service](#invoking-the-service) to see if the service is running on container.

 ```